dochy-ksti/dochy/readme.md

 especially for game/cloud apps which employs auto-save and undoable apps.

-There are three goals this project wants to achieve.
+Let me introduce the key features of this project.

 1. [Efficiency](src/sample_test/sample_code/efficiency.md)
 2. [Version Awareness](src/sample_test/sample_code/version_awareness.md)
 3. [Reference and Enum](src/sample_test/sample_code/ref_and_enum.md)

 These three documents(and [this](src/sample_test/sample_code/history.md))
-should work as a walkthrough of Dochy's peculiar concepts.
+should work as a walkthrough of Dochy's concepts.

 [Hello World](dochy_manual/src/a1_hello_world/hello_world.md)
 explains the basics.